google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/web-push-protocol.md

 ### Response from Push Service

-Once you've made a request to a Push Service, you need to check the status code of the response as that'll inform you as to whether the request was successful or not.
+Once you've made a request to a Push Service, you need to check the status code of the response as that'll tell you whether the request was successful or not.

 <table>